Divine-Jude/SQL/Top 5 Artists [Spotify SQL Interview Question].README.md

 | Drake	      |	  5    |

---Output show's ths top 5 artist names in ascending order along with their song appearances ranking --(not the number of song appearances, but the rank of who has the most appearances
+Output show's ths top 5 artist names in ascending order along with their song appearances ranking (not the number of song appearances, but the rank of who has the most appearances